TOPCOM Butler 4450 - Phone

 3.9 Display of call duration

-The call duration is displayed after 15 seconds, in minutes - seconds.
 At the end of each call, the total call duration is displayed for 5 seconds.

 3.10 Microphone mute

-It is possible to mute the microphone during a conversation.
-Press during the conversation, the microphone is then deactivated, you can talk freely without being heard by the calling party.
-“MUTE” is displayed.
-Press again to return to normal mode.
+Press ☒ during the conversation, the microphone is then deactivated, you can talk freely without being heard by the calling party.

-When dialling a number you can add a pause between two digits by pressing the redail/pause key for 2s.
+When dialling a number you can add a pause between two digits by pressing the redail/pause ⬆/P key for 2s.

 3.12 Caller Identification

-Caller identification is only available if you have subscribed to this service with your telephone operator.
-When you receive an external call, the callers number will appear on the display as the telephone rings.
-If the network sends it, or if the name of the caller is in the address book, the caller is identified by his or her name.
 The caller identity is replaced by the call duration after 15 seconds in communication.
-It is still possible to display the caller’s identity after this time by pressing OK-key repeatedly for the name and number.10 Topcom Butler 4450/Twin/Triple/Quattro Topcom Butler 4450/Twin/Triple/Quattro
+It is still possible to display the caller's identity after this time by pressing OK-key repeatedly for the name and number.

 3.12.1 List of calls

 Your telephone keeps a list in memory of the last 40 calls received.
 This function is only available if your are subscribed to the caller ID information.
 The correspondents that have called are identified by their telephone number or name in the same way as in caller identification.
-The presence of new / unanswered calls is indicated by the flashing -icon on the display.
-To consult the list of calls:

 1. Press .
 If there are no calls in the list 'EMPTY' will appear.

-shown if the name is send by the network or is stored in the phonebook.
-When is shown, this call is been aswered.
-When is shown, the call is unaswered.
+2. Scroll through the calls using the up or down arrows.
+The callers names will be shown if the name is send by the network or is stored in the phonebook.
+When is shown, this call is been answered.
+When is shown, the call is unanswered.
 If you are at the end of the list you will hear a beep tone.

 3. If you press OK, the telephone number will be shown.
-Note: if the telephone number is
+Note: if the telephone number is longer then 12 digits, press OK again to see the complete number.

 4. Press OK again to see the time and date when the call is received

-5. Pressing OK again will give you the option to add this entry in the phonebook if it’s not
+5. Pressing OK again will give you the option to add this entry in the phonebook if it's not already stored:

-already stored: – Press OK when ‘ADD’ is shown on the display.
+- Press OK when 'ADD' is shown on the display.
 Enter or modify the name and press OK.
 Enter or modify the telephonenumber and press OK.
 Select the melody (1-10) which will be heard when this number is calling by means of the up/down keys and press OK.
 The entry will be stored in the phonebook.

-name are displayed.
 If a caller is in the phonebook, they are identified by their name in the list of calls.

 3.12.2 Delete an entry or all entries in the call list